-British noblemen visiting Canada, specifically Newfoundland in the early 19th century, were struck by the usefulness and pleasant nature of the Labrador and decided to take some back to the UK.
-They quickly spread due to their popularity.
+British noblemen visiting Canada, specifically Newfoundland in the early 19th century, were struck by the usefulness and pleasant nature of the Labrador.
+They decided to take some back to the UK, where their popularity grew rapidly.

 The breed dates back to the 17th century and counts St. John’s Water Dog, Newfoundland and Mastiffs among its ancestors.

 It’s vital to note that there can be no definitive answer to a question like this.